VikSn0w/RegressionModelBikeSales/README.md

 ## Description:
 This notebook demonstrates how to build a machine learning model to predict the price of used motorbikes based on various features like mileage, power, make/model, version, and other factors.
 The model uses a Random Forest Regressor, and we employ several machine learning techniques such as data pre-processing, feature encoding, normalization, and hyperparameter tuning to achieve an accurate prediction.

+The dataset has been provided by Mexwell on Keggle: https://www.kaggle.com/datasets/mexwell/motorbike-marketplace

+### Model accuracy at the moment
+ - Cross-validated MSE (in thousands of €): 0.0823
+ - Test MSE (in thousands of €): 0.0780

 ## Steps:
 1. Data Loading & Cleaning:
 2. The motorbike dataset is loaded from a CSV file.